R-montekaka/recurrent-software-dev-hw-ts-kaka/README.md

 (EVs).
 Currently, we collect between one and three data points a day (usually) from each vehicle.
 The data we collect includes the following information:

+- `vin`: A unique identifier tied to the vehicle, expressed as a string.
 - `charge_reading`: The vehicle’s State of Charge (SoC), a decimal number representing the current charge level of the battery in terms of percentage.
   (For example, 0.33 means the battery is 33% charged.)